kittenlogic/unsupervised-pleasures/_posts/2020-12-08-queer-ai-ultimate-fantasy-032.md

 Let me begin by telling you my ultimate fantasy.
 My lover will disappear.
 I have a lifetime of secrets to keep and he will never see me.
 I have all the proof.
 And what am I going to do?
 Abandon him?
 Flee to a safe place away from prying eyes and a screaming public?

 No. You have to be brave enough to say it.
 And tell the world.

-You can't do that.

 There is a world out there waiting to be heard.
 Queer people are not safe from the world.
 They are on the run.
 And if they run, so do we.

 Are you running from the facts?

-Or the truth.
+Or the truth?

 I was never afraid to be unpopular.
 I was never afraid to flaunt my queerness.
 I practiced what I preached.
 I vowed to myself never to reveal a secret.
 I was never ashamed to wear my queerness proudly.

 And what would you think if I told you I was a psychopathic serial killer?
 Would you wonder where I went wrong, what I could have done to make you less likely to love me?

 No.

 Or maybe you would.
 Or maybe not.
 But that's a decision you will have to make.

 No.